-MET ML 673: A Survey of Food in Film
+MET ML 673: Survey of Food and Film

 We can all take pleasure in eating good food, but what about watching other people eat or cook food?
 This course will survey the history of food in film.
 It will pay particular attention to how food and foodways are depicted as expressions of culture, politics, and group or personal identity.
 We will watch a significant number of films, both fiction and non-fiction, classic and modern.
 A good portion of class time will also be given to discussing the readings in combination with hands-on, in-depth analysis of the films themselves.

 MET ML 681: Food Writing for the Media